JoomiK/JoomiK.github.io/_posts/2016-10-1-partypoll.md

 ---

 ### Rationale:
-Can we predict which way a person leans, politically, from what they say on social media?
+Can we predict which way a person leans politically, from what they say on social media?
 Even if they are not talking about politics?

 Yes we can!
-The web application can be found here: [PartyPoll](http://partypoll.co/)
+Try out the web app for this project here: [PartyPoll](http://partypoll.co/)

-Try it out!

 ### Approach: